KIrynaW/coast-keepers-project/README.md

 - ***Returning Visitor:***

   4. I want to be able to learn more about website owners and educate myself about the importance of coast cleaning and how I can help the cause.
-     - *I know I can do it if the website has a separate page where they go in more deapth about them and the environmental cause.*
+     - *I know I can do it if the website has a separate page where they go in more depth about them and the environmental cause.*

-  5. I want to be able to register my interest in the events, without fully commiting to the coast cleaning.
+  5. I want to be able to register my interest in the events, without fully committing to the coast cleaning.
-     - *I know I can do it if the website has a form I can fill with my detail and specify my interest.*
+     - *I know I can do it if the website has a form I can fill with my details and specify my interest.*

 - ***Frequent Visitor:***

-  6. I want to be able to find information about the locations and dates of cleaning events.
+  6. I want to be able to find information about the locations and dates of the cleaning events.
      - I know I can do it if the website has a separate page with a schedule of their events with dates, times and locations.

-  7. I want to be able to go to a location where I can meet organisers and get free cleaning gear for coast cleanups.
+  7. I want to be able to go to a location where I can meet organizers and get free cleaning gear for coast cleanups.
      - I know I can do it if the website has a map of their base location where I can drop in to meet them.

-  8. I want to be able to sign up to the specific location and date of cleaning event.
+  8. I want to be able to sign up to the specific location and date of the cleaning event.
-     - I know I can do it if the website has a form where I can specify the location and date of clean up I can do.
+     - I know I can do it if the website has a form where I can specify the location and date of the clean up I can do.

 ### *Goals :*

 - ***Goal User :***
-  - Learn about the importance of coastal enviroment preservation and pollution implications on our health.
+  - Learn about the importance of coastal environment preservation and pollution implications on our health.
 Take part in a beach cleaning, meet new people, social engagement, participation in new meaningful local events.

 - ***Goal Site Owner :***
-   - Teach local communities in Co.Kerry about coastal environment preservation, spread awarenes about implication of coastal pollution and gain volunteers for the future cleanup events.
-Avertisment of clean up events and community engagement.
+   - Teach local communities in Co.Kerry about coastal environment preservation, spread awareness about implication of coastal pollution and gain volunteers for the future cleanup events.
+Advertisment of clean up events and community engagement.

 ### **User Interface(UI)**

-The Coast Keepers website has four pages that will engage the users with it's content.
+The Coast Keepers website has four pages that will engage the users with its content.

 - *Home Page:*
   - It briefly introduces the user to the ethos of the site owner, and what their social organisation can offer to their users.
-The header has a 'Learn More' call to action button, that takes the user to the 'About' page.
+The header has 'About Us' call to action button, that takes the user to the 'About' page.

 - *About Page:*
-  - Here users learn more about the website owners and how Coast Keepers initiative has started. - They also learn more about the importanse of coastal cleaning and implication of pollution on environment.
+  - Here users learn more about the website owners and how Coast Keepers initiative has started. - They also learn more about the importanse of coastal cleaning and implications of pollution on environment.

 - *Schedule Page:*
   - This page shows users the different beach locations in Co.
 Kerry and times and dates of the clean-up events.
   - It also has an address, opening times and a map where it shows to users where they can go to collect their free cleaning gear.

 - *Sign Up Page:*
-  - Here, users can imput their full name and email and sign up to one or more beach location cleaning events.
+  - Here, users can input their full name and email and sign up to one or more beach location cleaning events.

 - *All Page Headers*
   - Have a Logo on the left and menu section of all four pages on the right.
-  - The mobile version of the webiste has a icon that one can press to drop down toggle the menu bar.
+  - The mobile version of the webiste has an icon that one can press to drop down toggle the menu bar.

 - *All Page Footers:*
   - All the footers on all pages have four action buttons that takes the user to external sites; the email, Facebook, Instagram and X(Twitter).